2019 Basque foral elections

-The 2019 Basque foral elections were held on Sunday, 26 May 2019, to elect the 11th General Assemblies of Álava, Biscay and Gipuzkoa.
+Foral elections were held in the Basque Country on 26 May 2019 to elect the 11th General Assemblies of Álava, Biscay and Gipuzkoa.
 All 153 seats in the three General Assemblies were up for election.
-They were held concurrently with regional elections in twelve autonomous communities and local elections all throughout Spain, as well as the 2019 European Parliament election.
+They were held concurrently with regional elections in twelve autonomous communities and local elections all across Spain, as well as the 2019 European Parliament election.